Behavioral Health and Recovery Division

 It is common for the person to express fear and pain through anger and suspicion towards those closest to them.
 It is important the family try to focus on their feelings rather than on angry behavior, as the person might respond to loved ones' suggestion that they get professional help, either in the community or in the hospital.

-Contact the Crisis Clinic at 206-461-3222.
+Contact Crisis Connections at 866-427-4747.
 This is the centralized access point for all telephone crisis services in King County, including for children.
-A trained Crisis Clinic volunteer worker will gather information about the recent behavior and assess what the appropriate next step is.
+A trained Crisis Connections volunteer worker will gather information about the recent behavior and assess what the appropriate next step is.

-If the situation needs an evaluation by the DMHP your contact information will be forwarded to King County Crisis and Commitment Services.
-The DMHP on duty will contact you and gather additional information.
+If the situation needs an evaluation by the DCR your contact information will be forwarded to King County Crisis and Commitment Services.
+The DCR on duty will contact you and gather additional information.

-Under state behavioral health laws (RCW 71.05 and RCW 71.34), there are the specific circumstances where a person can be detained for involuntary hospitalization:
+Under state behavioral health laws (RCW 71.05 and RCW 71.34), there are the specific circumstances where a person can be detained for involuntary treatment: